-LOBSTER PRODUCTION
+LOBSTER PRODUCTION AND FISHING EFFORT LOCATION

 The major intent of the development of a commercial fisheries panel index is to be able to track changes in industry productivity, relative to changes in management practices associated with the implementation of the FKNMS.
-As indicated above, with the monitoring just underway establishment of "trends" in catches, values, etc. or the evaluation of Sanctuary management on industry productivity is probably premature.
-However, as a case in point, a review of the most recent published fisheries information associated with the fishing area surrounding the Sambos Replenishment Reserve and the Key West/Tortugas area will describe the type of evaluations which may be completed in due time.
 Given the primary importance of the spiny lobster fishery to the Key West and lower Keys, area comparisons of trends in catches, effort and crude average catch per unit effort, illustrate the approach to indicator assessments of management impacts.

-The 1997 fishing year was the subject year of the "Tortugas 2000" preliminary estimate of the commercial fishery in Monroe County and as was pointed out in the evaluations: the 1997 landings by area provided a good baseline for assessing total catch and landings from the Tortugas area (statistical grids 2.0 and 2.9 in the FMRI data.10
+The 1997 fishing year was the subject year of the "Tortugas 2000" preliminary estimate of the commercial fishery in Monroe County; and, as was pointed out in the evaluations, the 1997 landings by area provided a good baseline for assessing total catch and landings from the Tortugas area (statistical grids 2.0 and 2.9 in the FMRI data.
+10